Sabicool/Medicine/00 Reference/Junior Doctor/Preparing for a Term.md

 	- Confirm with them over email for everything
 - Team and current/outgoing JMO
 - Ward Team
+	- Know everyone's names, get everyone's numbers, do a WhatsApp group if needed
 - People involved in your desired training
 - Signer of overtime
 - Medical officer's association